5-Ingredient Mango Salsa

 4. Boosts the Immune System

-The amount of vitamin C and vitamin A in mangos, help keep your immune system healthy
+The amount of vitamin C and vitamin A in mangos helps keep your immune system healthy

-Research has shown antioxidant in mango have been found to protect against colon, breast, leukemia and prostate cancers.
+Research has shown that mango antioxidants are found to protect against colon, breast, leukemia, and prostate cancers.

 One cup of mango has the following.